Analysis | Keeping Up With the Plot of the Trump-Kim Nuclear Show

 8. Is North Korea still dangerous?

 Trump declared after the first summit that North Korea was “no longer a nuclear threat.”
 The prospect of war seems to have receded, but since the first meeting, North Korea likely produced enough fissile material for four or more atomic bombs and worked on making more missiles that could deliver a warhead to anywhere on the U.S. mainland.
 Satellite images released in March showed that North Korea was rebuilding a long-range rocket site it recently dismantled.
 In May, Kim started a series of military tests that has led to his state firing off about 20 ballistic missiles, including a test on Oct.
-2 of what is thought to be a submarine-based rocket.
+2 of what North Korea says was a new type of submarine-launched ballistic missile.
 The tests have stopped just short of challenging Trump’s bottom line by continuing a moratorium on intercontinental ballistic missile firings and underground nuclear tests.
 Trump referred to the missiles tested as “some small weapons,” saying the operation “disturbed some of my people, and others, but not me.”

 9. Why isn’t the Korean War officially over?